 The top surface is a veneered walnut and it had a significant spot of damage on the top.
 So, as always, I use a chemical stripper to get the rest of the coating and stain off of the top.
 Once all the chemicals have been cleaned off and “gassed off” I lightly sanded those surfaces by hand.
 This one is a little tricky because it has five separate veneered pieces making sure to not cross over to the next board and cross sanding the grain.

 I then used General Finishes Java Gel Stain.
 I wanted it to be dark to play off the hardware that got a spray of Rustoleum Oil Rubbed Bronze.
 The paint colour is a lovely greige colour by Annie Sloan Chalk Paint called Coco.
 After a light distressing of all those lovely details, including those wonderful columns on each end, I waxed the painted surface with clear soft wax also by Annie Sloan Chalk Paint.
+The top surface received a polyurethane finish of General Finishes Gel Topcoat for added protection and of course durability.

 Before and After: